 5.1 A scientific assessment of pollution-related problems of the Mediterranean region is one of the basic prerequisites for development of a rational approach towards the sustainable development of the region.
-Such an assessment, together with information provided through the other components of MAP-Phase II, is the sound foundation for the decisions and recommendations of the Contracting Parties to the Convention to adopt action plans, programmes and measures suitable and applicable in the Mediterranean region5.
+Such an assessment, together with information provided through the other components of MAP-Phase II, is the sound foundation for the decisions and recommendations of the Contracting Parties to the Convention to adopt action plans, programmes and measures suitable and applicable in the Mediterranean region.

 - 5.2 The specific objectives of this programme element shall be: - (a) to identify the sources, assess the present levels and keep under periodic review the trends in the load of contaminants reaching the Mediterranean Sea from marine and land-based sources including point and non-point sources and airborne contaminants.
-This will constitute an inventory of sources of pollution required as basic information for the implementation of the LBS and other Protocols6; - (b) to assess, in areas under direct influence of pollution sources (e.g. coastal waters, estuaries), the levels and trends of contaminants and their potentially harmful effects on marine life and human health, and the negative effects on fisheries and aquaculture6; - (c) to assess, in areas not under direct influence of identifiable point or non-point sources of pollution ("reference areas"), the magnitude of parameters which may serve as indicators for the general trend in the environmental quality of larger areas6; - (d) to evaluate the anthropogenic loads of pollutants and to assess their potential harmful effects on the marine environment, taking into consideration and comparing (on a subregional basis) with background levels of relevant substances; - (e) to identify and assess potential short- and long-term threats to the Mediterranean environment; - (f) to provide the Contracting Parties, and other interested parties, with information available on the state of the Mediterranean environment.
+This will constitute an inventory of sources of pollution required as basic information for the implementation of the LBS and other Protocols; - (b) to assess, in areas under direct influence of pollution sources (e.g. coastal waters, estuaries), the levels and trends of contaminants and their potentially harmful effects on marine life and human health, and the negative effects on fisheries and aquaculture; - (c) to assess, in areas not under direct influence of identifiable point or non-point sources of pollution ("reference areas"), the magnitude of parameters which may serve as indicators for the general trend in the environmental quality of larger areas; - (d) to evaluate the anthropogenic loads of pollutants and to assess their potential harmful effects on the marine environment, taking into consideration and comparing (on a subregional basis) with background levels of relevant substances; - (e) to identify and assess potential short- and long-term threats to the Mediterranean environment; - (f) to provide the Contracting Parties, and other interested parties, with information available on the state of the Mediterranean environment.

-- 5.3 The stated objectives shall be achieved through: - (a) monitoring/studies/surveys, as appropriate, of levels, loads, pathways, and distribution of contaminants and their effects;
+- 5.3 The stated objectives shall be achieved through: - (a) monitoring/studies/surveys, as appropriate, of levels, loads, pathways, and distribution of contaminants and their effects; - (b) monitoring of trends in the levels and effects of contaminants (see Annex);

-5 Articles 5, 6, 7, 8 and 11 of the Barcelona Convention (1995).
+&lt;sup>5 Articles 5, 6, 7, 8 and 11 of the Barcelona Convention (1995).

-6 Paragraph 17.35 of Agenda 21.
+&lt;sup>6 Paragraph 17.35 of Agenda 21.